 Furthermore, chronic depression is a risk factor for developing dementia.
 In Alzheimer’s disease, the first regions of the brain to become compromised are the hippocampi.
 Indeed, the earliest anatomical sign of Alzheimer’s disease is the same shrinkage of the hippocampi that we encounter in many depressed people.

 You connecting the dots here?
-Therefore, depression causes damage to the same parts of the brain that are vulnerable in dementia.
-Without a doubt, that’s one of the neurophysiological reasons why depression sets you up to develop dementia!
+Depression causes damage to the same parts of the brain that are vulnerable in dementia.
+That’s one of the neurophysiological reasons why depression sets you up to develop dementia.

 The Good News: The Brain Can Regrow and Heal